Manly Wade Wellman: Early years

 Wellman was born in the village of Kamundongo, near the city of Silva Porto in Portuguese West Africa (now Angola).
 Wellman's father, Frederick Creighton Wellman, was stationed in the village as a medical officer.
 He spoke a local language before he learned English, and became an adopted son of a powerful chief whose vision Dr Wellman restored.
 As a small child, Manly twice visited London, where the family stayed in Torrington Square (obliterated during the Battle of Britain).
 When he was still a young boy, his family moved to the United States, where he attended school in Washington, D.C., and prep school in Salt Lake City.
 After graduating from Fairmount College (now Wichita State University in Kansas) with a BA in English in 1926, he received a Bachelor of Literature degree from the School of Journalism at Columbia University in 1927.
 A distinguished football player, he received little encouragement from either family or teachers for his plans to become a writer.
 An early story, "Back to the Beast", resulted in one teacher remarking "Your work is impossible!"
 Yet this same story became his first professional sale when editor Farnsworth Wright bought it and published it in Weird Tales (November 1927).

 He was of partial Native American ancestry.
 According to the author note by Gahan Wilson in Gahan Wilson, ed.
 First World Fantasy Awards (NY: Doubleday, 1977, p.
 253), Wellman's "ancestry reaches back through the Confederate South to colonial Virginia, with the potent infusion of Gascon French and American Indian."

+Wellman cited the writers Edgar Allan Poe, M. R. James, Lord Dunsany, Lafcadio Hearn and Johannes V. Jensen as influences on his own work.

 One of Wellman's brothers, Paul Wellman, was also a well published author; another, Frederick Lovejoy Wellman, was a noted plant pathologist.